-100% cotton, acid-free paper from ENDURO, watermarked, in four thicknesses, hole punched as needed, pages can be consecutively numbered.
+100% cotton, acid-free paper from ENDURO, watermarked, in three thicknesses, hole punched as needed, pages can be consecutively numbered.

 DECEMBER 15, 2017

 The Southworth Paper Company, makers of Byron Weston Papers closed their doors and ceased operations on August 30, 2017.
 The Enduro Bindery purchased all of Byron Weston’s remaining inventory and has been selling paper from that stock since then.
 During this time, Enduro has been developing its own archival, 100% cotton paper line to meet the same high standards for smoothness and durability as the Byron Weston papers.
 After months of research and trials, the ENDURO archival papers are now available from Lautzenhiser’s Stationery and minutebooks.com.
-The ENDURO papers are the same weights as before (24, 28, 32 and 36-lb.) and in both Xerographic (bright white) or Linen Ledger (natural or “ivory”) variations.
+The ENDURO paper can be ordered in 28, 32 and 36-lb. and in both Xerographic (bright white) or Linen Ledger (natural or “ivory”) variations.
 As the Byron Weston supply runs out, we will begin transitioning to this new comparable archival paper from Enduro.
 Our new paper line will have a watermark stating what type of paper it is.
 Lautzenhiser’s Stationery and minutebooks.com are proud to be selling Enduro’s American made 100% cotton acid-free archival paper.
 Samples of the new ENDURO archival papers are available on request.

 Permanent Record Paper